 - Fun Fact #1: Nick Cave wrote the script for The Proposition, and supposedly completed it in just three weeks.

 The opening credits roll over a soft song featuring children’s voices, then BAM!
 You’re in the middle of gunfire and screaming and so much death.
-The score handily guides your emotions from start to finish, not tricking you so much as guiding you through significant downtime to absorb details before you’re torpedoed into fight-or-flight mode.
+The score handily guides your emotions from start to finish, not tricking you so much as nudging you through significant downtime to absorb details before you’re torpedoed into fight-or-flight mode.